 We’re all on a floating rock.
 No one knows why exactly we’re all here.
 So, it’s best to just not worry so much about the small details.

 I know that you might have rent to pay, take care of student loans bills, and work a potentially lame job.

 But, it’s ultimately still an amazing time to be alive.
 And, stressing out at night isn’t going to do anything positive for you anyway.

-On a similar note, I think that purchasing the most comfortable king or queen sized mattress you can find, as well as an amazing goose down comforter (Amazon) can help a lot with sleeping.
+On a similar note, I think that purchasing the most comfortable king or queen sized mattress you can find, as well as a high-quality goose down comforter, can help a lot with sleeping.

 Blacking out your room, and buying an O-Ion Air Purifier (Amazon) that emits a bit of white noise can also help a ton.